Ahmed and Salim

 Ahmed and Salim is an animated web series created by Or Paz and Tom Trager.
 The series is a satirical parody on religious fundamentalists, or, as the creators define it: "a sitcom about terrorists."

-It debuted on January 20, 2009 and has since become an Internet hit with over 2 million views and worldwide fans.
-They made a 22-minute pilot episode which is a longer version of the 7th episode which was banned, but was found for the Israel channel Bip on October 19, 2008.
-The show was cancelled with the pilot being denied and it ended up just being on YouTube.
+It debuted on January 21, 2009 and has since become an Internet hit with over 2 million views and worldwide fans.

+There was an attempt to adapt the web series into a TV show.
+The creators produced a 22-minute pilot episode, which is a longer version of the 7th web episode, for the Israeli cable channel Bip on October 19, 2008.
+The pilot was rejected.

 Creators

-Tom Trager and Or Paz are Israeli animators and comedy writers, born in 1988.
-They both write, story board, animate, edit and voice the characters from an apartment in Herzliya.
-Though the show looks very anti-Islamic at first, Trager and Paz claim to have no real political agenda other than just "making people laugh".
-The satire in their show is not aimed at Muslims, but at all the fundamentalists who take religion to an extreme place.
-The two met during a high school film production in 2006 and created web sketches (both live-action and animated) in Hebrew until their big break with Ahmed and Salim in January 2009.
-Tom Trager is a graphic designer and a satirical columnist and Or Paz is a graphic designer and a video editor.